Bullets fluff lines as finals hopes hang by thread

 Loughton's drive to the basket in the final minute sealed the win and he punched the air with delight.

-Jeremy Kendle top-scored for Brisbane with 17 points and Patterson registered 16 points.
-Melo Trimble led the Taipans with 23 points, while Loughton added 11 points and five boards.
+Jeremy Kendle top-scored for Brisbane with 17 points while Patterson had 16 points.
+Melo Trimble led the Taipans with 23 points while Loughton added 11 points and five boards.

 The Snakes shot out to a 15-point cushion early in the third quarter before Bullets pulled back the margin to seven points heading into the last change.